Are we witnessing the return of the right whale to its ancestral territory?

 Did you know?
 Bowhead whales were also in the St. Lawrence!

 According to an 18th century document, the Basques believed that the Kamouraska region was a breeding ground for the bowhead whale, which at the time was known as the Grande Baye whale (in French) and nicknamed “the bearded one.”
 Grande Baye might have been a reference to the Gulf of St. Lawrence.
 The bowhead whale was likely the species most hunted (in French) by Basques in the St. Lawrence and especially in the Strait of Belle Isle.
-This species no longer frequents the region and its presence in the waters of the St. Lawrence in the 16th century might have been favoured by the climate conditions of the Little Ice Age.
+This species no longer frequents the region and its presence in these waters in the 16th century might have been favoured by the climate conditions of the Little Ice Age.

 A seemingly inexhaustible resource